Agnelli family: John Elkann

-John Elkann (born 1976) is the chairman and CEO of Exor, an investment company controlled by the Agnelli family, which controls Stellantis, CNH Industrial, Ferrari, Juventus F.C., Cushman & Wakefield and the Economist Group.
+John Elkann (born 1976) is the CEO of Exor, an investment company controlled by the Agnelli family, which controls Stellantis, CNH Industrial, Ferrari, Juventus FC, Cushman & Wakefield and the Economist Group.
 In 2013 he was considered to be the world's fourth most influential manager under the age of 40 by Fortune magazine.
 He was chosen as heir to the family empire in 1997 by his grandfather Gianni Agnelli who died in 2003.
 Currently, Elkann chairs and controls the automaker Stellantis (which owns the Abarth, Alfa Romeo, Chrysler, Citroën, Dodge, DS, Fiat, Fiat Professional, Jeep, Lancia, Maserati, Mopar, Opel, Peugeot, Ram and Vauxhall brands).

 He is the oldest son of Alain Elkann and Margherita Agnelli de Pahlen.
 In 2004 John Elkann married Donna Lavinia Borromeo, an heiress of the Borromeo family.
 His grandmother, Marella Agnelli (1927–2019) gave her shares to him to secure his control of the family empire.
 She divided up Gianni Agnelli's (1934–2003) personal assets with her daughter, Margherita Agnelli de Pahlen.
 Fiat formerly represented 4.4% of Italy's GDP.
 From 2001 to 2004 Fiat had lost more than 6 billion euros and was close to bankruptcy.
 CEO Sergio Marchionne returned the company to profit in 2005.
 In 2009 as the U.S. automobile industry was collapsing Fiat became a trailblazer by acquiring an initial 20% stake in the then-bankrupt Chrysler company in a deal with the Obama administration.
 This saved Chrysler.
 By 2013 Fiat was taking full control of Chrysler and merging Fiat-Chrysler into a global giant.
 By 2013 Chrysler was profitable again but an article in The Economist questioned the financial future of the merged company.

 In 2005, Lapo Elkann, (born 1977) John's brother, was forced to leave the family company because of a scandal but by 2015 was still one of the largest shareholders in the family business along with John, and their sister Ginevra Elkann (born 1979).